frePPLe/frepple/doc/examples/resource/resource-tool.rst

     record to consume the tool item.
   | The operation that releases the tool get an operation-material
     record to produce the tool item.
-  | The flows are typically (but not necessary) of type "fixed_start" and
+  | The operation-materials records will typically (but not necessary) be populated using
-    "fixed_end" to keep the tool quantity independent of the size of the manufacturing order quantity.
+    the "fixed quantity" column to keep the tool quantity independent of the size of the manufacturing order quantity.

 * | In this example we have a production consisting of 5 subsequent steps.